cilium/cilium/Documentation/install/upgrade.rst

         [...]

-To fix this policy we need to set the ``.spec.labels`` with the right format and commit these changes into kubernetes.
+To fix this policy we need to set the ``.spec.labels`` with the right format and commit these changes into Kubernetes.

 .. code-block:: shell-session